FumingPower3925/celeris/docs/content/getting-started/concepts.md

 # Core Concepts

-Understanding these core concepts will help you use Celeris effectively.
+Understanding these core concepts will help you use Celeris HTTP/2 first framework effectively.

 ## HTTP/2 Cleartext (h2c)

-Celeris uses HTTP/2 without TLS (cleartext), also known as h2c.
+Celeris HTTP/2 first framework uses HTTP/2 without TLS (cleartext), also known as h2c.
 This provides:

 - **Performance**: All HTTP/2 benefits without TLS overhead
 - **Simplicity**: No certificate management
 - **Use Case**: Internal services, behind reverse proxies

-**Note**: For production internet-facing services, use a reverse proxy (nginx, Envoy) with TLS in front of Celeris.
+**Note**: For production internet-facing services, use a reverse proxy (nginx, Envoy) with TLS in front of Celeris HTTP/2 first framework.

 ## Server